in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 ```

-Below code snippet shows typical configuration of a dispatcher servlet in a web application.
+The below code snippet shows the typical configuration of a dispatcher servlet in a web application.

 ```xml
     <servlet>